 This course provides an introduction to the concepts of nation and state, sovereignty, forms of government, and political conflict.
 It does so through consideration of issues in world politics, such as human rights and social justice, ecological imbalance, economic inequalities, war, global governmental institutions and organizations.

-Comp Pol Developing World POLS2313A
+Comp Pol Developing Areas POLS2313A

 Levick, Laura